brian27a/pentos/README.md

 # pentos
-This will be the might city of Pentos as depicted by Ser Daavos
+This will be the mighty city of Pentos as depicted by Ser Daavos